sveri/closp/README.md

 By default this will include your closp.edn config file in the build from resources folder.
 You should at least change the :env entry to :prod or something else than :dev.
 There are several ways to setup a more separated dev / staging / prod environment.
 Please lookup nomad for that.

+## CLJ-Webdriver

+Closp comes with some examples on how to use clj webdriver in your projects for integration tests.
+They reside in `integtest\clj`.

+Currently the support is some kind of tricky regarding support of latest firefox versions.
+Please look in the `profiles->dev->ddependencies` section of the `project.clj` file for some comments on this matter.
+It is possible to use both, the htmlunitdriver and an older firefox version or only a newer firefox version.

 ## Minor features.